 To transfer the event data between the processes dedicated transmitter and receiver modules are added at the end or beginning of the sections.
-A transmitter module serializes the event data and writes it to a ring buffer in shared memory.
+A transmitter module serializes the event data using the streamers generated by ROOT and writes it to a ring buffer in shared memory.
 A receiver module reads the event data and deserializes it so that it becomes available in the Data Store of the process.
+The interprocess communication is based on System V shared memory.
+A replacement of the custom solution by ZeroMQ [24] is available for evaluation.

-This parallel processing scheme works well if the computational effort of the modules in the middle section dominates over the input, output, and (de)serialization load.
+This parallel processing scheme works well if the computational effort of the modules in the middle section dominates over the input, output, and (de)serialization55 load.
 For high throughput jobs with little computational demands the serialization and deserialization can impose a sizable penalty so that the multiple cores of a CPU are not optimally exploited.
-For typical Belle II reconstruction jobs and data sizes, we have measured that the input and output processes don't become a bottleneck at 20 concurrent processes which is well within the envelope of parallelism we currently foresee to employ during the online reconstruction or grid simulation and reconstruction.
+For typical Belle II reconstruction jobs and data sizes, we have measured that the input and output processes do not become a bottleneck at 20 concurrent processes which is well within the envelope of parallelism we currently foresee to employ during the online reconstruction or grid simulation and reconstruction.